Gokul0117/standard-calculator/README.md

 # Design of a Standard Calculator

 ## AIM:
-To design a web application for a standard calculator.
+To design a web application for a standard calculator

 ## DESIGN STEPS: